davidmeredith/devsGuidebook/devGuidebook.md

 No nesting, much nicer, but where did those `bind()` methods come from, they aren't declared on Arrow2's `Either` type and what do they do?
 Well, those bind functions are extension functions that can be grafted onto `Either` if used within the scope of the `either` block.
 Recall from our discussion on pervasive polymorphism above, that some languages (Kotlin, C#) use extension functions to allow you to extend existing types.

 - Q. So, how does this either block flatten the nested call chain?
-- A. Within the `either` block, instead of potentially having to nest function calls like you would with map and flatMap, you just use `bind()` on monadic functions which does two things: 1) it short-circuits the `either` block in the case of an error, and 2) it returns the wrapped/regular type, not a monad.
+- A. Within the `either` block, instead of potentially having to nest function calls like you would with `map` and `flatMap`, you just use `bind()` on monadic functions which does two things: 1) it short-circuits the `either` block in the case of an error, and 2) it returns the wrapped/regular type, not a monad.
 Returning the wrapped/regular type from `bind()` enables flattening, it allows you to inline optional variable assignments e.g., to interleave some logging as in the example above .
 If an error does not occur, the `either` block then wraps the result of `t.summarize()` within the returned `Either` as a success.
 For this to compile, the monadic functions need to share the same Error type - this is because the `either` block needs to return a known type `Either<Error, String>` in our example above.
 Remember though, Either's success and error types types can be polymorphic as in the baking examples above.

 The Arrow2 implementation is an example of [extensions](https://kotlinlang.org/docs/extensions.html) with [extension receivers](https://kotlinlang.org/docs/extensions.html#declaring-extensions-as-members) and [function literals with receiver](https://kotlinlang.org/docs/lambdas.html#function-literals-with-receiver).
 It get quite complex with several variations, so please refer to the Kotlin and Arrow2 docs for more info and for tutorials.
 Hopefully however, this shows how errors are generally handled using monads in a functional call chain.